redpesk-common/platform-info-binding/docs/3-usages.md

 ## I - Creation JSON files

-**platform-runtime-tools** will automatically generate all files into the directory **/etc/platform-info/** when it will be installed.
-However, in case of you want to refresh files or something wrong happens with the file generations.
+**platform-runtime-tools** will automatically generate all files into the directory **/etc/platform-info/** when it is installed.
+However, in case you want to refresh files or something wrong happens with the file generations.
 You can manually call services to get appropriate information files.
 You will have two information parts:

 ### a.
 Core Information